-When it comes to claiming your UK pension, all residents must personally instigate procedures with their local pension service, as the UK pension isn’t issued automatically.
-There are a number of ways to claim your UK pension, which are explained on the government website, or you can contact the UK pension service for advice.
+When it comes to claiming your UK state pension, all residents must personally instigate procedures with their local pension service, as the UK pension isn’t issued automatically.

-With your UK workplace pension or private pension plan, you should allow yourself plenty of time to contact your UK pension provider to ensure you start getting income when you reach retirement age.
+If you have a UK workplace pension or private pension plan, you should allow yourself plenty of time to contact your pension provider to ensure you start getting income when you reach retirement age.

 - Plan your UK retirement income: a guide to calculating your income requirements and pension amount.

 - UK pension service contacts: phone numbers and departments that can help with your state pension

 - Government pension website for Living Abroad

 - The Money Advice Service: UK pension calculator, plus government-supported financial and pension advice.